QData/TextAttack/README.md

 pip install textattack
 ```

+Once TextAttack is installed, you can run it via command-line (`textattack ...`)
+or via the python module (`python -m textattack ...`).

 ### Configuration
 TextAttack downloads files to `~/.cache/textattack/` by default.
 This includes pretrained models,
 dataset samples, and the configuration file `config.yaml`.
 To change the cache path, set the